sirmikecarter/Basset-Truffle-University/README.md

 ## Known Issues

 1. Firewall blocks IPFS on some machines
-2. Wrong Nonce error when trying to add an item from a second Account
+2. ~~Wrong Nonce error when trying to add an item from a second Account~~ (Fixed: Transactions need to be reset in Metamask, Settings->Advanced->Reset Account)
+3. IPFS stores buffer text not image

 ## Technology Used